keplib/keplib/README.md

 I'm a fullstack engineer based in Barcelona, Spain. <br><br>
 I have a strong background in science (degrees in physics and audio engineering) and 5+ years business experience working in tech companies (mainly in product). <br><br>
-I started coding with Python during my studies and got familiar with creative coding and IoT while working with sound (p5.js, Processing, Arduino, Supercollider).
+I started coding with Python during my studies and got familiar with creative coding and IoT while working with sound (p5.js, Processing, Arduino, Supercollider, Max/MSP).
 In the last two years I've been focusing on leveling up my web development skills.

 Outside of programming I enjoy music, creative coding, biking and cooking.